zhanpengGuan/zhanpengGuan.github.io/_pages/about.md

 Publications
 ======

-  -**Bootstrapping in the Loop: Multi-hop QuestionAnswering via Alternating Decomposition andRetrieval**<br />
+  - **Bootstrapping in the Loop: Multi-hop QuestionAnswering via Alternating Decomposition andRetrieval**<br />
   *JiaWei He\*, **Zhanpeng Guan\***, Fuwei Zhang, Zhao Zhang.
   To Appear in The 19th ACM International Conference on Web Search and Data Mining(WSDM) 2026.*